aklivity/zilla-docs/src/how-tos/amazon-msk/secure-public-access/production-mutual-tls.md

 #### Add a Custom TCP Rule

-Add this Inbound Rule to allow the Zilla proxies to communicate with the MSK cluster.
+Add this Inbound Rule to allow the <ZillaPlus/> proxies to communicate with the MSK cluster.

 - Type: `Custom TCP`
 - Port Range: `9094`
 - Source type: `Custom`
 - Source: `my-zilla-proxy-sg`

-### Create the Zilla proxy IAM security role
+### Create the <ZillaPlus/> proxy IAM security role

-> This creates an IAM security role to enable the required AWS services for the Zilla proxies.
+> This creates an IAM security role to enable the required AWS services for the <ZillaPlus/> proxies.

 Follow the [Create IAM Role](../../../reference/aws/create-iam-role.md) guide to create an IAM security role with the following parameters: